 What is a Cataract?

 A cataract is an opacity or cloudiness that develops in the lens of the eye.
 The lens lies inside the eye behind the iris (the coloured part of the eye) and its central hole, the pupil.
-This cloudiness will restrict light from entering the back of the eye and reaching the retina and impair vision.
+This cloudiness will restrict light from entering the back of the eye to reach the retina and will impair vision.
 If left untreated, cataracts will usually continue to develop until vision is completely obscured and the eye is blind.

 Symptoms of Cataract

 Cataracts may advance quickly but usually develop gradually over a period of several months or years and sometimes at different rates in each eye.
 Since there is no pain the changes at first may not be noticed, but early symptoms include:

 - Blurred Vision - Changes to sight can include fuzziness and lack of clarity, with a washed out appearance.

 - Depth Perception - Cataracts may develop more quickly in one eye than the other.
 As one eye can still see clearly, many people unconsciously rely on it and fail to notice the poor vision in the other.
 Reliance on one eye affects their perception of depth and they misjudge distances - a particular problem when driving a car or playing sports, such as golf.

 - Colour Reduction - Changes in the lens may lead to impairment of colour perception, particularly the loss of ability to see blues and purples.

 - Night Blindness - The cloudiness of the lens allows less light to enter the eye, this increases difficulty in seeing at night or in dim light.